damian-t-p/tidyformula/cran-comments.md

 Possibly misspelled words in DESCRIPTION:
   Hadley (7:327)
   Wickham (7:318)
-  tidyselect (7:91)

-  These are correct personal names and the name of an R package.
+  These are correct personal names.

 ## Downstream dependencies
 There are no downstream dependencies for this package